jherwitz/curiosity-maps/webserver/README.md

 # Webserver

-This directory encapsualtes the webserver component of curiosity-maps, which is repsonsible for rendering processed image and location data.
+This directory encapsualtes the webserver component of Curiosity Maps, which is repsonsible for rendering processed image and location data.
 The webserver is built on the [Sinatra](http://www.sinatrarb.com/) stack and makes use of the [Google Maps](https://developers.google.com/maps/documentation/javascript/) and [Slick](http://kenwheeler.github.io/slick/) libraries for rendering.